Juvenile Bureau/School Resource Officer

-The Hasbrouck Heights Juvenile Bureau is headed by Sgt Baker and is the link between the children in our community and the Police Department.
-The Juvenile Bureau investigates any matter involving juveniles and is a constant presence in our schools.
+The Hasbrouck Heights Juvenile Bureau is the link between the children in our community and the Police Department.
+The Juvenile Bureau is a division of the Detective Bureau headed by Detective Lt.
+Michael Colaneri Jr. Patrolman Donohue is assigned full-time to the Middle/High School.
 The Juvenile Bureau has played a major role in enforcing anti-bullying and the plans to keep our schools and children safe.
+Sgt.
+Baker investigates any matter involving juveniles and is D.A.R.E certified.
 This page will provide resources for Teens and children of all ages.
-Sgt.
-Baker is a certified D.A.R.E. officer and Ptl.
-Donohue is assigned full-time in the middle/high school as a School Resource Officer (SRO).

 Teens are at far greater risk of death in an alcohol-related crash than the overall population, despite the fact they cannot legally purchase or publicly possess alcohol in any State.
 High-visibility enforcement of underage purchase, possession, and provision laws can create a significant deterrent for violation of youth access laws, reduce underage drinking, and decrease alcohol-related crashes.
 Additionally, parental responsibility is key to educating and protecting our teens.